Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Storage/DiskUsage.md

 ## Diving into the du command

 The `du` (disk usage) command is used to estimate the space used by given files or directories.
 The `-h` option can be used for human-readable output, while the `-s` option can be used to provide a summarized result for directories.
-For instance, executing `du -sh .` will display the total size of the current directory in a human-readable format.

 ```bash
 du -x / | sort -nr | head -10